 The Child Protection Hotline receives telephone calls alleging suspected child abuse, neglect, and exploitation 24 hours a day, 7 days a week.
 Children’s Social Workers evaluate all calls of suspected child abuse, neglect, and exploitation to determine if an in-person investigation is warranted by the Department of Children and Family Services (DCFS).

 If it is determined that an in-person investigation by DCFS is warranted, a report is taken and forwarded to the appropriate DCFS regional office.
 Reports may also be taken and forwarded to law enforcement agencies and other protective services agencies.

 The Child Protection Hotline telephone number is 1-800-540-4000.
 This is a toll-free number within the state of California.
 The telephone number for the Telecommunication Device for the Deaf (T.D.D.) is 1-800-272-6699.
+For additional services for the hearing impaired, please click Here.
 To reach the Child Protection Hotline from outside the state of California, dial 1-213-639-4500 and your call will be routed to a Children’s Social Worker.
 The address for the Child Protection Hotline is 1933 S Broadway, 5th Floor, Los Angeles, CA 90007.

 For general and public information about DCFS, please contact the DCFS Public Inquiry Section at (213)351-5602 or (213)351-5603 or email@example.com.